Causal Mediation in Natural Experiments: Solving Identification via the Mediator MTE

 If your goal is to estimate CM effects, and you could control for unobserved selection terms $U_{0,i}, U_{1,i}$, then you would.
 This ideal (but infeasible) scenario would yield unbiased estimates for the ADE and AIE.
-A Control Function (CF) approach takes this insight seriously, providing conditions to model the implied confounding by $U_{0,i}, U_{1,i}$, and then controlling for it.
+Identification via the mediator Marginal Treatment Effect (MTE) takes this insight seriously, providing conditions to model the implied confounding by $U_{0,i}, U_{1,i}$, and then controlling for it.

 The main problem is that second-stage regression equation \eqref{eqn:parametric-secondstage} is not identified, because $U_{0,i},U_{1,i}$ are unobserved, and lead to omitted variables bias.